ckhatri/Automate-The-Boring-Stuff-with-Python/README.md

-projects writtenf from the book Automate The Boring Stuff with Python
+projects I have written from the book Automate The Boring Stuff with Python